-&lt;sup>11Loans securitized several months after origination are not observed in our data between the origination date and the securitization date; therefore, they are left censored.
-In addition, if the securitizer goes out of business we stop observing their loans and therefore they are right censored.
+Loans securitized several months after origination are not observed in our data between the origination date and the securitization date; therefore, they are left censored.
+In addition, if the securitizer goes out of business, we stop observing their loans and therefore they are right censored.

-$^{12}\mathrm{For}$ more information on this, see page 126 of Allison (2007).
+12 For more information on this, see p.
+126 of Allison (2007).